VisActor/VTable/docs/assets/guide/en/interaction/select.md

 When using VTable for data analytics, individual cells can be selected with a mouse click.
 Once a cell is selected, you can manipulate the cell or get the corresponding data.
 By default, VTable allows click-to-select cells.

 ![image](https://lf9-dp-fe-cms-tos.byteorg.com/obj/bit-cloud/48c337ece11d289fc4644a20d.png)

 As shown above, after clicking on cell (2,3), the cell is selected.

+Clicking on the header cell will select the entire row or column by default.
+If you only want to select the current cell, you can set select.headerSelectMode to 'cell'.
 ## Mouse box selection

 In addition to clicking on a single cell, VTable also supports mouse box selection, which can select multiple cells by dragging the mouse.
-This feature allows the user to select multiple cells at once.
+This feature allows the user to select multiple cells at once (Hold down ctrl or shift to make multiple selections).
 By default, VTable has mouse box selection turned on.

 ![image](https://lf9-dp-fe-cms-tos.byteorg.com/obj/bit-cloud/eb08aeafba39ab34c8a08c60f.png)